Return to top

 🥘 Ingredients

-ingredients for matcha muffins recipe
+Ingredients for vegan matcha muffins recipe on a white background.

-Preheat Oven, Prepare Muffin Pan, Whisk Dry Ingredients: Preheat the oven to 340°F or 140°C. Line a 12 hole cupcake tray with paper liners.
-Set prepared muffin pan aside.
-In a medium bowl, sift whole wheat flour, oat flour, baking soda, baking powder, sugar, salt, and matcha powder.
+Combine Dry Ingredients: In a medium bowl, I sift whole wheat flour, oat flour, baking soda, baking powder, sugar, salt, and matcha powder.

 dry ingredients combined in a bowl